EliahKagan/Flood/README.md

 I&rsquo;d like to thank:

+- David Vassallo, for testing the program and giving usability feedback.
+- Another user, for testing the program and giving usability feedback, and finding a severe performance bug.
 - [Zanna Star](https://github.com/ZannaStar), for examining and giving advice about how to improve the presentation and styling for `help.html`.
 It was rather difficult to read before, and it is much better as a result of her